inf112-v21/The-Downward-Spiral/README.md

 Now you can run another main and choose to play as a client instead.
-Run main and hit the button `Connect` or if the menu for some reasons don't work simply hit the button `c`.
+Run main and hit the button `Connect`
+Here you can choose between localhost or a custom ip.
+Next screen is to select map, this map needs to be the same for each player to work properly.

 If you don't want to have two instances of main on the computer that is hosting you can:
-Click `Host & Play` in the menu. or if the menu for some reasons don't work simply hit the button `SPACE`.
+Click `Host & Play` in the menu.
+When you click host and play you also need to select the map.
+Remember this map should be the same for all connected players.
 One thing to note is that the console wil get very cluttered in this mode because you get information and prints from both server and client.
-It is reccomended to use two instances for now.
+It is recommended to use two instances for a more clean console.

 From here you can run as many more main as you want to add more players.
 This should also work across all computers on the same network without any further instructions.
 If you can't connect then try looking at the [errorhandling](#known-bugs-and-possible-solutions) below.

 If you want to play from multiple computers on different networks then you need to portforward port `27960`.
-Then you can change the local ip in `GameScreen` at the line `this.networkConnection = new NetworkConnection();` to `this.networkConnection = new NetworkConnection("IP OF SERVER");`' This should be a string.
+Then you can choose the `connect` option from the menu and write in the IP of the server.
+Then click `connect` or hit `Enter`
 Now you should be able to connect to the other pc by running and choosing client as described above.

 When you have collected all the flags you are greeted with a victory screen and a `restart` button.